vmware-archive/clarity/CODING_GUIDELINES.md

 #### Providers and services class names

-Once again, providers are exported Typescript classes so they are prefixed.
-To avoid conflicts with similar component names, they are suffixed with `Service`:
+Providers that are exported for consumers should be prefixed with `Clr` and suffixed with `Service`.
+This avoids conflict with similar component names.
+If they are _only_ used internally they are not prefixed but should still be suffixed with `Service`:

 ```
-ClrSomeService
+ClrSomeExternalService
 ClrIfOpenService
+AnInternalService
+AnotherInternalService
 ```

 #### Modules